radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Data sources store connection strings that are required for RadiantOne to establish a connection to the backend.
 Typically, the backend data sources in a development/QA environment are different servers than are in the production environment.
 Therefore, the connection strings need to be changed as you migrate to production.

+>[!warning]
->[!warning] one purpose of having a data source defining the connection is to isolate the connection string from the metadata files (.dvx and .orx).
+>One purpose of having a data source defining the connection is to isolate the connection string from the metadata files (.dvx and .orx).
 It is strongly recommended that you use generic data source names that can remain (be relevant) as you migrate from a development to production environment where you only need to change the connection information.

 Data sources can be edited from the Main Control Panel or from the command line using the vdsconfig utility.
 Using the Main Control Panel is described below.
 For information on using the vdsconfig utility, please see the RadiantOne Command Line Configuration Guide.